Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

 }
 ```

 I will admit, this is a little annoying when trying to just move around.
-There will be a way to skip these animations later.
+There will be a way to skip these animations in the next chapter.

 With all that done, `cargo run`!
 Note that this time around, the beam hits the wall, and *then* the wall is knocked back, all thanks to our system ordering.